 These are all signs that you are in immediate need of roof repair or replacement, depending on the severity of the issue identified.
 Please note that roofing work is usually not a simple DIY project.
 Invest in a professional service now, before it gets any colder.

 Clogged gutters are always a problem in the waiting.
 When there isn’t sufficient runway for the rainwater, it can definitely cause roof damage due to the formation of dangerous ice dams.
 Of course, the water could also overflow the sides of the gutters and cause weakening of your home’s foundation alongside causing extremely costly flooding damage.

-Consider eliminating any clogs from your gutter system and thereafter protect them with the GutterBrush to ensure clear gutters.
+Consider eliminating any clogs from your gutter system and thereafter protect them with the GutterBrush simple leaf guard to ensure clear gutters.